Looking for a reliable way to track and manage your financial life? Then you’ve come to the right place.

 Add (Any!)
 Other Assets

 In addition, Kubera’s flexible fields (it’s still as easy as a spreadsheet — promise!) will enable you to enter and track any kind of asset, alternative or otherwise.
-So you don’t have to worry about how you’re going to account for your valuable antiques, real estate investments, or domain name purchases.
+So you don’t have to worry about how you’re going to account for your antiques or your NFTs, your baseball cards or your Bitcoins.
 Kubera makes it easy to plug them in and see their value right along with the rest of your assets.

 Track Your Finances in Your Preferred Currency